 New York Times: an olive oil-based, greasy-tasting curd on top of an outstandingly crisp and caramelized crust

-This olive oil and sea salt lemon bar from the NYT calls for olive oil in the curd rather than the crust–a feature that causes the curd to be far softer than typical lemon bars.
+The lemon bar from the NYT calls for olive oil in the curd rather than the crust.
+This is a feature that causes the curd to be far softer than typical lemon bars.
 Based on comments, it seems many have had issues getting it to set properly and I agree.
-I had to bake it ~20+ min longer than the state time to get past the dangerously wobbly stage, and still didn’t set up very well after 2 hours in the fridge.
+I had to bake it ~20+ min longer to get past the dangerously wobbly stage.
+However, it still didn’t set up very well after 2 hours in the fridge.

-The addition of 1/4 cup of extra-virgin olive oil plus half a stick of butter in the curd is twice the amount of fat compared to other bars, and this is one time where more fat did NOT make for a better result.
+1/4 cup of extra-virgin olive oil plus half a stick of butter in the curd is twice the amount of fat compared to other bars.
+This is one time where more fat did NOT make for a better result.
 Many disliked the olive oil flavor that shone through the slightly gloppy, almost watery curd and overpowered the lemon.
 “The curd actually tasted like an egg yolk canola oil flan.
 Never again,” said one.
 “Vegetal flavor notes that don’t pair well with lemon,” said another.
 Virtually everyone complained about the flavor, and most didn’t love the gooey texture either.

 Bravetart: an intensely tart curd with a crisp, bronzed crust for lemon lovers